-The Certificate in Advanced Addiction Studies (CPAAS) provides 270 hours of Substance Use Disorder (SUD) specific education.
+The Certificate in Advanced Addiction Studies provides 270 hours of Substance Use Disorder (SUD) specific education.
 Please see the California Consortium of Addiction Programs and Professionals (CCAPP) website at www.ccapp.us for Substance Use Disorder (SUD) specific education needed for career steps.
-A minimum grade of “B” is required to receive the CPAAS Post-Baccalaureate Certificate.
+A minimum grade of “B” is required to receive the graduate Certificate in Advanced Addiction Studies.

 - Credits required: 18

 Time to certificate completion can be accelerated by taking multiple courses in a term and through credits accepted in transfer.